Volunteer Program - Frequently Asked Questions

 A. Volunteers that do not perform their duties in a satisfactory manner may be tactfully released.
 The Volunteer Agreement has a place to terminate the agreement.

-Q. When can the Corps purchase food/drink for volunteers?
-Can we pay for food/drink for a volunteer appreciation lunch/banquet/BBQ?
-Can we purchase small items of appreciation of nominal value?
+Q. Can we purchase small items of appreciation of nominal value?

 Q. How can I obtain access for a volunteer to use a government computer connected to the network?